-The diets imposed -six meals per day instead of three-, high sugar intake, much more fruit and a lot of milk chocolate- didn’t change my appearance in any way, but gave me that good skill of acceptance and strengthened my ‘better-look-for-something-else instinct’ that has helped me all my life when changing homes, countries, jobs and even profession.
+The diets imposed -six meals per day instead of three-, high sugar intake, much more fruit and a lot of chocolate milk- didn’t change my appearance in any way, but gave me that good skill of acceptance and strengthened my ‘better-look-for-something-else instinct’ that has helped me all my life when changing homes, countries, jobs and even profession.

 As someone said to me once, I find myself easily on situations in which I get to travel.
 After finishing law school I did a Masters in International Relations in Spain.
 I then went back to Colombia to get a Masters in Political Analysis and then I went to Australia to study Public Relations.
 Next to these masters I did courses and more courses.
 If I could I would have never studied that much, but Colombian migrants do not have the same job opportunities as an European, for example.
 I had to study to stay in other countries and I did.
 And the moment I started working I found out about the refugee drama.
 And I worked for them and with them for many years.